Gabaldonlab/jloh/README.md

 All intervals (`REF` and `ALT`) are then checked against the heterozygous blocks and their margins are **edited** until they don't overlap with heterozygous blocks anymore.

-### filter by coverage
+### computing coverage

 Each region that is considered as a candidate LOH region is screened by coverage using the BAM file passed with `--bam`.
 First, a mean coverage is computed for the whole BAM file.
 To do that, JLOH checks if the BAM file is indexed, and if not, it indexes it using the **pysam** module.
 Then, reads mapping inside each region are extracted using the **pysam** module, and compared against the general mean coverage.

-Candidate `REF` LOH blocks are kept only if their mean coverage is *higher than* 50% of the global mean coverage.
-Candidate `ALT` LOH blocks, instead, must be at *most* 50% of the global mean coverage.
+No assumption is made on what coverage should be within an LOH block.
+However, a general rule would say that:
+- if the REF allele is retained, coverage should be higher than the mean coverage
+- if the ALT allele is retained, coverage should be lower because fewer reads are able to map

+However, depending on how the user conducted the mapping, this may or may not be true for each case.
+Hence, a decision was made to let the user decide how to filter the output file at will.

 ### deal with known pre-existing LOH blocks